grmarxer/Short_Message_Peer-to-Peer_Protocol/procedures/2-Building_out_SMSC_and_ESME.md

 1. Create two Ubuntu VM's using v16.04 to act as the EMSE host and the SMSC host.
 The SMSC host server should have a minimum of three NICs (mgmt, smsc-net1, and smsc-net2).
 The ESME host server should have a minimum of two NICs (mgmt and esme-net1)

-2. Make sure you are running Ubuntu 16.04 on your Kube nodes
+2. Make sure you are running Ubuntu 16.04
 ```lsb_release -a```

 3. Update Ubuntu